primekeydevs/ejbca-vault-plugin/README.md

 ## EJBCA Requirements
 To issue certificates from EJBCA, through Vault, has the same requirements as issuing through any RA.
-* A [CA](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/certificate-authority-overview) in EJBCA, that can issue the desired type of certificates, usign the desired algorithm
+* A [CA](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/certificate-authority-overview) in EJBCA, that can issue the desired type of certificates, using the desired algorithm
 * A [Certificate Profile](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/certificate-profiles-overview), configured to issue the desired type of certificates from the CA
 * An [End Entity Profile](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/end-entities-overview/end-entity-profiles-overview), configured to issue certificates with the desired Subject fields from the CA, using the Certificate Profile
 * A [Role](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/roles-and-access-rules) with Access Rules, describing what Vault is allowed to issue